FAQs for International Degree-seeking Students

 When do i have to submit a health insurance certificate?
 Can I apply for insurance after I have arrived in Germany?
 (Updated Aug.
 13, 21)

-You have to have a valid health insurance for enrollment.
+You must have a valid health insurance for enrollment.

-Please note that as of Winter Semester 2021/22 you CANNOT submit a certificate to the University.
-Instead, a statutory German health insurance provider has to inform Hof University about your insurance status.
+Please note that you must NOT submit a certificate to the University directly.
+Instead, a statutory German health insurance provider must inform Hof University about your insurance status.

 Do I need a German health insurance if I study online?
 (Updated Apr.
 22, 22)

 A valid health insurance is required for enrollment and receiving your student credentials when studying from abroad.
 Therefore, all students have to contact a German statutory health insurance provider in time before enrollment, i.e. before departure to Germany.

 However, your insurance company can exempt you from paying the fee for the time you cannot use your German health insurance because you are still in your home country.
 Current regulations allow students living abroad to study online without paying for a German health insurance.

-More information you can find in the guide for international students available in Primuss together with your admission letter.
+More information you can find in our moodle guide for international students (link and information in your admission letter).

 VISA, ENTRY & RESIDENCE

 What is the process for applying for a student visa?
 (Updated Dec.
 22, 21)

 To apply for your student visa, please get in touch with your local German embassy.
 You must apply at the German embassy in the country you are currently residing.
 You can find your nearest embassy here.
-More information is available here.
+More information is also vailable here.

-The German embassy in my home country is currently still closed/does not accept new applications.
+The German embassy in my home country is currently closed/does not accept new applications.
 I cannot apply for a visa appointment.
 What should I do?
 (Updated Apr.
-8, 21)
+22, 22)

 Please check the website of your local embassy regularly for updates.
 There, you will be informed if you can apply at another embassy/in another country.
 As soon as a visa application is possible, you are obliged to apply for a student visa for entering Germany - even if you start(ed) your studies online.